Mad Hatter Wellness

 Our mission is to enhance the quality of life for people of all abilities through empowerment, education, awareness, and movement to globally eliminate sexual violence.

-We provide classes, workshops, and retreats that empower children and adults with and without disabilities.
+We provide classes and workshops that empower children and adults with and without disabilities.

 President and Founder, Mad Hatter Wellness LLC